 #4 Swoon Swimwear – USA

 Born out of romance, Swoon Swimwear epitomizes the American dream for its founder, Kristy Kleist.
-The small but playful range of bikinis are locally made, ethically-sourced, and of superior quality to ensure they’ll last.
+The small but playful range of sustainable swimwear is locally made, ethically-sourced, and of superior quality to ensure they’ll last.

 #5 Mata Traders – USA